Checker Marathon

-The Checker Marathon is an automobile produced by the Checker Motors Corporation of Kalamazoo, Michigan, between 1961 and 1982.
+The Checker Marathon is an automobile which was produced by the Checker Motors Corporation of Kalamazoo, Michigan, between 1960 and 1982.
 It was marketed as a passenger car for consumers, as opposed to the similar Taxi, which was aimed at fleet buyers.

 History

 Marathons were produced in both four-door sedan and four-door station wagon forms, and the rarer six-door 9-seater and eight-door, 12-seater "Aerobus" sedans and wagons.

 The Marathon was introduced in September 1960 for the 1961 model year, alongside, and later superseding, the Checker Superba Custom and differing from the Superba with its better interior appointments.
 Originally, it retained the Superba's A10 body code, whereas A9 was the code used for taxis.
 The exterior of the Marathon had a full-width egg-crate grille, differing from the Superba's narrower grille and inboard parking lights.

 After a minor facelift for 1963, chassis codes changed to A11 for taxis and A12 for passenger versions.
 Also in 1963, the Marathon Town Custom, a limousine version on a longer (129 versus 120 in) wheelbase appeared.
 This version, which seated eight, received the A19E chassis code.
 A few years later, this was changed to A12E.

 Checker did not have a nationwide dealer network and sold most of its production for fleet service.